deltachat/deltachat-android/README.md

 [Podman](https://podman.io/).
 Podman is a drop-in replacement for Docker that does not require root privileges.

+If you don't have Docker or Podman setup yet, read [how to setup Podman](#setup-podman) below.
+If you don't want to use Docker or Podman, read [how to manually install the build environment](#install-build-environment).

 First, build the image `deltachat-android` by running
 ```
 podman build --build-arg UID=$(id -u) --build-arg GID=$(id -g) . -t deltachat-android